Simulation: Hidden Dangers and Hazmat - Fire Engineering

 David J. Staffieri is a career firefighter and holds the rank of deputy chief currently serving with the Union Fire Association of Lower Merion under the Lower Merion (PA) Fire Department.

 Arman J. Force is a career firefighter with the Merion Fire Company of Ardmore and holds the rank of Lieutenant with the Union Fire Association of Lower Merion.
-The Lower Merion (PA) Fire Department is an urban combination department servicing approximately 60,000 residents and 24 square miles.
+The Lower Merion (PA) Fire Department is an urban combination department with 300+ personnel servicing approximately 60,000 residents and 24 square miles.